RaghuRamSatt/Census-data/README.md

 - Identified high-value segment representing 7.1% of population with 57.4% high-income rate
 - Robust cross-validation with low variance (σ = 0.0032) confirming generalizability

 > **Complete Project Download:** For full reproducibility including the raw dataset files (census-bureau.data and census-bureau.columns), download the `Census data.zip` file from this repository.
-GitHub file size limitations prevent these large data files from being uploaded directly to the repository.

 ---